 Eligibility to graduate with distinction for each degree is determined by each Faculty.

 Tuition fees for the combined programs are set by the University.
-Contact the Office of the Registrar, Stevenson-Lawson (Moving to new Student Services Building in Summer 2009), Room 190, (519) 661-2100 or at www.registrar.uwo.ca for details.
+Contact the Office of the Registrar, Western Student Services building, RM 1120, 519-661-2100 or at www.registrar.uwo.ca for details.